• Skip to primary navigation

 • Onion - use a non-sweet onion, such as yellow or white.

-• Dried Herbs - I use Italian seasoning for the base herbs and then add in dried oregano and dried basil to give the lasagna for Italian based flavors.
+• Dried Herbs - I use Italian seasoning for the base herbs and then add in dried oregano and dried basil to give the lasagna more of that Italian flavor.

 • Salt and Pepper - use as much as needed to add any additional flavor.